 Ana Ozaki is an associate professor at the University of Bergen, Norway.
 She is an AI researcher in the field of knowledge representation and reasoning and in learning theory.
 Ozaki is interested in the formalisation of the learning phenomenon so that questions involving learnability, complexity, and reducibility can be systematically investigated and understood.
 Her research focuses on learning logical theories formulated in description logic and related formalisms for knowledge representation.
 She is the principal investigator of the project Learning Description Logic Ontologies funded by RCN.

-Title: Reasoning about Concepts with Ontologies and Vector Space Embeddings
+Lecture 3 – Reasoning about Concepts with Ontologies and Vector Space Embeddings

 Ontologies and vector space embeddings are among the most popular frameworks for encoding conceptual knowledge.
 Ontologies excel at capturing the logical dependencies between concepts in a precise and clearly defined way.
 Vector space embeddings excel at modelling similarity and analogy.
 Given these complementary strengths, various research lines have focused on developing frameworks that can combine the best of both worlds.
 In this chapter, we present an overview of the work in this area.
 We first discuss the theory of conceptual spaces, which was proposed in the 1990s by Gärdenfors as an intermediate representation layer, in between embeddings and symbolic knowledge bases.
 Second, we discuss approaches where symbolic knowledge is modelled in terms of geometric constraints, which are used to constrain or regularise vector space embeddings.
 Finally, we discuss methods in which similarity, and other forms of conceptual relatedness, are derived from vector space embeddings and subsequently used to support flexible forms of reasoning with ontologies.

-Lecture 5 — Learning and Reasoning with Graph Data: Neural and
+Lecture 5 — Learning and Reasoning with Graph Data: Neural and Statistical-Relational Approaches

 Manfred Jaeger studied mathematics in Freiburg, Germany, where he obtained his diploma in mathematics in 1991.
 He subsequently went to the Max-Planck-Institute for Computer Science in Saarbrücken, where he obtained a PhD in Computer Science from Saarland University in 1995.
 From 1996-2003 he continued as research associate at the Max-Planck-Institute for Computer Science, and in that period also spent time as postdoctoral researcher at Stanford University, the University of Helsinki, and Freiburg University.
 In 2002 he obtained the Habilitation in computer science from Saarland University.
 Since 2003 he is associate professor at the Computer Science department at Aalborg University, Denmark.